 15. Liability: The liability of Kaplan, its group companies, their directors, officers, employees, affiliates, agents and partners with respect to losses arising from negligence (except where such liability cannot be excluded as a matter of law), breach of contract or otherwise will be limited in all circumstances to the full amount paid to Kaplan or the relevant Kaplan group company by the relevant student for the particular programme.
 Such companies and persons will in no circumstances have any liability for indirect or consequential losses or damages.

-16. Force majeure: Kaplan will not be liable in cases where Kaplan is unable to fulfil any services to which they are contractually bound because of fire, natural disaster, act of government, failure of suppliers or subcontractors, labour disputes or other reasons which are beyond Kaplan’s control.
+16. Force majeure: Kaplan will not be liable in cases where Kaplan is unable to fulfill any services to which they are contractually bound because of fire, natural disaster, act of government, failure of suppliers or subcontractors, labour disputes or other reasons which are beyond Kaplan’s control.

 17. Codes of practice: Kaplan has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the New Zealand Minister of Education and by the Australian National Code of Practice 2007 and the Educational Services for Overseas Students Act 2000 (ESOS Act 2000).
 Information on these Codes is available on request from Kaplan or from www.minedu.govt.nz and www.aei.gov.au.

 18. Photography, Filming and Sound Recording: Kaplan or its representatives may arrange to photograph or shoot video footage of students for promotional purposes, both printed and online.
 Any student who does not wish to participate should advise us at the time of booking and state at the time of the photographing or video shooting the wish not to participate.
 By accepting these terms and conditions, the student (and their parent/guardian if under 18) gives consent to the use of these photographs or video footage without further consent or notifications.